H-DNA/MPiSC/report/chapters/background/index.typ

 === Compare-and-swap (CAS)

 Compare-and-swap (CAS) is probably the most popular atomic operation instruction.
-The reason for its popularity is (1) CAS is a *universal atomic instruction* with the *consensus number* of $infinity$, which means it's the most powerful atomic instruction @herlihy-hierarchy (2) CAS is implemented in most hardware (3) some concurrent lock-free data structures such as MPSC queues are more easily expressed using a powerful atomic instruction such as CAS.
+The reason for its popularity is (1) CAS is a *universal atomic instruction* with the *consensus number* of $infinity$, which means it is the most powerful atomic instruction @herlihy-hierarchy (2) CAS is implemented in most hardware (3) some concurrent lock-free data structures such as MPSC queues are more easily expressed using a powerful atomic instruction such as CAS.

 The semantics of CAS is as follows.
 Given the instruction `CAS(memory location, old value, new value)`, atomically compares the value at `memory location` to see if it equals `old value`; if so, sets the value at `memory location` to `new value` and returns true; otherwise, leaves the value at `memory location` unchanged and returns false.
 Informally, its effect is equivalent to the function in @CAS-function.